clockpak/tatyana-gw2-bot/README.md

 ## Documentation

-- [Commands](COMMANDS.md) — Available commands and their usage
+- [Commands](COMMANDS.md) — Available commands and their usage.
-- [Privacy](PRIVACY.md) — Information about data collection and storage
+- [Privacy](PRIVACY.md) — Information about data collection and storage.

 ## Features